Montana-Media-Arts/webDesignFall2024/_docs/topic-06/01-image-int/05-page.md

 Proper style and accessibility standards dictate that you should always include the **alternative text attribute**.
 The key for this is simply `alt=""`.
 The value in the double quotes should describe the image.
 This description is used by screen readers for those who are visually impaired.

-Therefore it is critical that you provide a detailed description, especially in the case where the image is necessary to understand the content of the page.
+Therefore, it is critical that you provide a detailed description, especially when the image is necessary to understand the page's content.

 - Poor: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`alt="Me getting help."`
 - Better: &nbsp;`alt="Mary receiving help from an instructor while at a computer."`